-CPD Points for Volunteer Practicing Lawyers (Coaching or Judging)
+CPD Units for Volunteer Practicing Lawyers (Coaching or Judging)

-For judges and coaches who have practicing certificates, the Law Society as a CPD Provider is able to issue CPD points for their attendance at a mock trial hearing (1 Professional Skill point per hour of attendance up to 6 points in any CPD Year).
-Those wishing to claim CPD points from attending the mock trials must sign the CPD Attendance Sheet at the start of the mock trial and note their time of entry and departure.

-The CPD points shall be uploaded to the LPBWA directly by the Law Society twice per CPD year.
-Any enquiries about CPD points from the MTC should be made via email to the Mock Trial Coordinator.
+For judges and coaches who have practicing certificates, the Law Society as a CPD Provider is able to issue CPD units for their attendance at a mock trial hearing (1 Professional Skill unit per hour of attendance up to a cap of units in any CPD year).
+Those wishing to claim CPD units from attending the mock trials must sign the CPD Attendance Sheet at the start of the mock trial and note their time of entry and departure.
+The CPD units shall be uploaded to the LPBWA directly by the Law Society twice per CPD year.
+Any enquiries about CPD units from the MTC should be made via email to the Mock Trial Coordinator.